abdedixit/PhysModReadingClub/index.md

 We are a bunch of physical modellers at the Sonic Arts Research Centre (SARC) at Queen's University Belfast (QUB).

-## What we love doing
+## What we enjoy doing

 Modelling the physics of musical instruments and simulating them digitally using numerical methods are some of the things we are most passionate about.
-Apart from these, we love to build sensor interfaces and create virtual-acoustic instruments as well.
+Apart from these, we enjoy making sensor interfaces and create virtual-acoustic instruments as well.

 ## Why a reading club?